caravan-bitcoin/caravan/README.md

 the following need to be resolved

 - [x] Setup the readme for how to install, build, manage workspaces, etc.
-- [ ] Setup global precommit hooks for linting and type checks
+- [ ] Setup global pre-commit hooks for linting and type checks
 - [x] Setup with all latest versions of repos with typescript
 - [x] Coordinate/centralize engines and npmrcs
 - [ ] Setup automation: changeset, CI, release process, etc.